mikek/behave-http/README.md

         And I set BasicAuth username to "ft@example.com" and password to "ft"

       Scenario: Ensure account exists
-        When I send a GET request to "account"
+        When I make a GET request to "account"
         Then the response status should be "200

 If your test target is *http://127.0.0.1:8081/api* you can test it with: